mmdagent-ex/site-doc/content.en/docs/85_mdf.md

 ## Display

-Initial window size (width, height)
+Initial window size (width,height)

 {{<mdf>}}
 window_size=600,600
 {{</mdf>}}

-Start in full screen (can be switched after starting with the `F` key)
+Start in fullscreen (can be toggled after startup with the `F` key)

 {{<mdf>}}
 full_screen=false
 {{</mdf>}}

-Show the operating status on the top left at startup (can be switched after starting with the `S` key)
+Show operation status in the top-left on startup (toggle with `S` after startup)

 {{<mdf>}}
 show_fps=true
 {{</mdf>}}

-(Windows) Enable / disable transparent window.
-When set to `true`, window will become transparent.
-The transparent part of the window is click-through.
+(Windows) Enable or disable a transparent window.
+When `true`, the window is transparent.
+Clicks on transparent areas pass through to underlying applications.

-By default, it performs **color based** transparency.
-A special transparent color is temporary painted for campus background, and pixels with the color will be made transparent.
-The default transparent color is green (0.0,1.0,0.0), but can be changed by `transparent_color`.
+By default color-based transparency is used.
+During rendering a special "transparent color" is set as the background canvas color, and pixels that match that color become transparent.
+The default transparent color is green (0.0,1.0,0.0), which can be changed with `transparent_color`.

-When `transparent_pixmap` is set to true, it performs slow-but-better **pixmap based** transparency.
-The alpha channel in the rendered picture will be directly used as window tranparent value.
-This method results always results in better transparent quality, but it is slow (extremely for large screen) and may degrades smoothness.
+If you set `transparent_pixmap` to `true`, a slower but higher-quality pixmap-based transparency method is used.
+The alpha channel of the rendered pixmap is used directly as the window transparency.
+This always produces more natural transparency than the color-based method, but is slower and can significantly reduce frame rates, especially on large screens.

-While transparent, the stage background image will not be rendered.
+Note that the stage background image is not drawn while transparency is enabled.

 {{<mdf>}}
 transparent_window=false
 {{</mdf>}}

-(Windows) Change the transparent color used in the color based transparency.
-Default is `0.0,1.0,0.0` (green).
+(Windows) Specify/change the transparent color used for color-based transparency.
+Default is green (0.0,1.0,0.0).

 {{<mdf>}}
 transparent_color=0.0,1.0,0.0
 {{</mdf>}}

-(Windows) Use pixmap-based transparent mode instead of color based.

-When set to true, it performs slow-but-better **pixmap based** transparency.
-The alpha channel in the rendered picture will be directly used as window tranparent value.
-This method results always results in better transparent quality, but it is slow and may degrades smoothness.
+(Windows) Enable pixmap-based transparency instead of color-based.
+When `transparent_pixmap` is `true`, a slower but more accurate pixmap-based transparency is used.
+The alpha channel of the rendered pixmap is used directly for window transparency.
+This produces better visual quality than color-based transparency but is slower and can reduce frame rate on large screens.

 {{<mdf>}}
 transparent_pixmap=false